afavre/springboot-kotlin-modular-monolith/README.md

 Notes:

-- This setup is more complex than a typical Spring Boot App, with a single Gradle module, but it is simpler and more cost-effective than creating multiple microservices while boundaries are still evolving.
+- This setup is more complex than a typical Spring Boot App with a single Gradle module, but it is simpler and more cost-effective than creating multiple microservices while boundaries are still evolving.
 - If using Java, you can use the module visibility feature to enforce boundaries.
 But with Kotlin, it is harder to enforce, so using Gradle modules is safer.

 ---

-## Architecture

-The "simplified" Hexagonal Architecture helps separate the core business logic from the framework and infrastructure code.
-Each module follows this pattern:

-- api: Controllers/APIs
-- config: Configuration classes (Framework related, wiring everything together)
-- domain: Business logic, domain models, services, repositories interfaces
-- infrastructure: Implementations of repository interfaces, external service clients, etc.

-It is important to note that the `domain` layer does not depend on any other layers, ensuring a clean separation of concerns.
-The domain layer should be tested with unit tests only, while the `api` and `infrastructure` layers will mostly have integration tests.
+## 💡 Why Modular Monolith First?

+- **Rapid MVP delivery** without premature network overhead.
+- **Domain boundaries can evolve naturally**—not locked by microservice APIs.
+- **Easier refactoring**: Move code between modules as you learn.
+- **When ready, break out modules as microservices** with minimal changes.

+---

-## Project Structure
+## 🗂 Project Structure

 - **Main Application**: Wires together modules, acts as the entry point.
 - **Feature Modules**: Each module owns its domain logic and only exposes client interfaces.